zhangguoyuansh/zhangguoyuansh.github.io/_teaching/2014-spring-teaching-1.md

 ## Master of IT and Data Science

 * Met the best supervisor.
-* Go to the [commit list](https://github.com/academicpages/academicpages.github.io/commits/master) (on your repo) to find the last version Github built with Jekyll.

   * Enterprise IT Management
   * Data Analytics and Visualisation
   * Principles of Software Systems